codingupastorm/codingupastorm.github.io/_posts/2024-02-21-prodzilla-zero-to-prod-with-shuttle.md

 ### Fighting the Borrow Checker is a Good Thing

-It’s kind of cool, looking at those two lines, I have a much better intrinsic mental sense of how long the memory lives, without allocating anything myself (still not a perfect sense - still learning!).
+It’s kind of cool, looking at those two lines, I have a much better intrinsic mental sense (still not a perfect sense - definitely still learning!) of how long the memory lives, without allocating anything myself.

 Given all of this, I’m glad the borrow checker’s been fighting me.
 I’ve had to be more thoughtful about what memory should live where, and for how long, I’ve had AI help, and as you’ll see in the next section the performance benefits are real!